zackforbing/ruby-submissions/1605/self-directed/pat_wentz.md

 * Some gaps in the UI, quick fixes will make it awesome
 * Tests are great, good to see a large percentage of code being tested
-* Code is generally broken out well, but would like to see longer methods broken out more and making more POROs to single out responsibilities
+* Code is generally broken out well, but would like to see longer methods broken out more and making more POROs to single out responsibilities.
+A lot of the models are quite confusing and would have become a lot simpler had it been moved out into POROs.

 **1. Completion**